JohanSmet/udacity_carnd/README.md

+# Localization using particle filters
+## Udacity Self-Driving Car Engineer Nanodegree Program

+This repository contains my implementation of a particle filter for the Udacity Self-Driving Car Engineer Nanodegree Program.
+The project uses the Udacity startert code as a basis, only particle_filter.cpp and the corresponding header file have been altered by me.

+---
+Original README.md follows below

+---

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.